Bhavik0107/bhavik-eog-react-assessment/README.md

 Read more about this assessment [here](https://react.eogresources.com)

-> ### npx eog-react-visualization-cli create
+> Creates a CLI and a starter project all bootstrapped up with all the necesaary starter files.

-Creates a CLI and a starter project all bootstrapped up with all the necesaary starter files.
+### npx eog-react-visualization-cli create

-> ### cd yourname-react-visualization
+> Insert your name to make a custom repository.

-Insert your name to make a custom repository.
+### cd yourname-react-visualization

-> ### yarn install
+### yarn install

-> Install redux if not already install
+> Install redux if not already installed

 ### npm i redux